brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I'm a sucker for fantasy.
 The feeling of been transported to another world is intoxicating.
 Currently I'm making my way through one of Philip C. Quaintrell's fantasy series,  "[The Ranger Archives](https://www.philipcquaintrell.com/books)".

-William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" is also on the go.
-I think it's probably turning out to be one of the most important reads of my life &mdash; but in a disturbingly and unnervingly profound sort of way.
+William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" and "[An Inconvenient Apocalypse: Environmental Collapse, Climate Crisis, and the Fate of Humanity](https://robertwjensen.org/books/an-inconvenient-apocalypse/)" by Wes Jackson & Robert Jensen are also on the go.
+These books are possibly turning out to be some of the most important reads of my life&hellip; in a disturbingly and unnervingly profound sort of way.

 Here's a selection of some other [books I've read](/reading#have-read) over the past few years.